Albert Marque

 Albert Marque (/fr/; 14 July 1872 – 1939) was a French sculptor and doll maker of the late 19th and early 20th centuries.

 Life and work

 Marque was born in 1872 in Nanterre, Hauts-de-Seine.
 He became well-known and respected at the turn of the 20th century, especially for his sculpting of children.

 Confusion with Albert Marquet and relationship to Fauvism

 Marque is sometimes confused for or conflated with Albert Marquet, a French Fauvist painter born three years later.
 This confusion of artists with similar name and age and from the same country is compounded by the fact that Henri Matisse often repeated the generally accepted story of the origin of the term Fauvism which involved Marque.
 According to Matisse's story, art critic Louis Vauxcelles saw a bust created by Marque on display where it was surrounded by the brash Fauvist paintings (including by Marquet) and proclaimed, "Donatello chez les fauves" ("Donatello among the wild beasts").

+Both Marquet and Marque are listed as exhibiting works in the Salone d'Automne of 1905.